sanjeevbhusal/notes/next/Introduction to NextJs.md

 If you want to render a page in /about url, then you should create a about directory inside app directory.
 This folder should also have a file called page.tsx.
 When you visit /about, next will take the default exported component inside /app/about/page.tsx and pass it as a prop to default exported component in /app/layout.tsx.
 There might be cases where you might have nested routes inside /about routes such as /about/company, /about/careers etc. In such scenarios, you have to create nested folders such as /app/about/company, /app/about/careers and have a page.tsx file in both the folders.
 If both page.tsx needs to share some code, you can create a layout.tsx in /app/about directory.
 This way, to render the contents for a single url, single/multiple layout components and a single page component is needed.

+### Server side vs Client side Rendering

+In Server side rendering, the next server will generate html in the server and send it to the browser.
+User makes a request to a endpoint, nextjs server will map the url with the page and layouts, execute the component, generate html and send it to the browser.

+In Client side rendering, the next server, will send javascript(react+next) to the browser, browser executes the javascript, nextjs server will map the url with the page and layouts, execute the component, generate html and render it to DOM.

+### Data Fetching in Client Side / Server Side

+You can mark a component as being async if it is to rendered in the server.
+In React, you cannot mark a react component as async.
+This is because react needs the return value of the component to render to DOM as soon as possible.
+So, if you need to do any kind of data fetching, you usually do it in useEffect in the component.

+With nextjs, you can directly mark the component as async and perform await operations for data fetching before returning the html result.
+This is possible since it is happening in the server and not client.

+This also has some of the downsides if you donot use it properly.
+Hence, It is important to know where do you want the data to be fetched, client side or server side.
+This will decide if the data fetched will be dynamic or static.